isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2020-04-07-waiver-CPD-units-2020.md

 7th April 2020

-TO All Practising Registered Surveyors
+To All Practising Registered Surveyors

 **LSB NOTICE: WAIVER OF CONTINUING PROFESSIONAL DEVELOPMENT (CPD) UNITS FOR YEAR 2O20**